notsedano/midnightvote/DEPLOYMENT.md

 ## Access the Admin Panel
 1. Navigate to `/admin` on the deployment URL
 2. Login with your admin credentials
-3. You should now see the Admin Panel with the banner management tools at the bottom
+3. You should now see the Admin Panel with the banner upload feature at the bottom

-## Banner Management
-The application now supports two ways to manage banners:

-### External Banner URLs (Recommended)
-1. Go to the Admin Panel (`/admin`)
-2. Scroll down to "Banner Management" section
-3. Use the "External Banner URL Manager" to add URLs to images hosted elsewhere
-4. Input the full URL to an image (e.g. from Imgur, Cloudinary, or any site that allows hotlinking)
-5. Click "Save" to apply the banner

-### Testing Banners
-1. Visit `/test-banner` to see all current banners and test new ones
-2. You can quickly test any image URL to see if it works correctly
-3. Sample URLs are provided for testing purposes

 ## Manual Deployment Steps
 If you need to deploy the application manually: